bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 The name _Test Double_ comes from the world of movies.

 When an actor is required to perform stunt work, usually a _stunt double_ is substituted for the real actor.
 They look similar.
 The specialist stunt performer can safely act out the hazardous action in the scene.
-The real actor will be unharmed - and most likely will not have the required skills to perform the stunt.
+The real actor will be unharmed.
+Most likely, they will not have the required skills to perform the stunt.
+The double does have the necessary skills.

-In software, a Test Double is a dummy component that simulates the real component for testing.
+In software, a Test Double is a dummy component that simulates some real component dependency.
+We sap in the double to assist testing code which uses this dependency.

 ## Advantages of Test Doubles